jatin-98/token/README.md

 ```

-4. For changing the expiry date of tokens you can go inside src/token.php:
+4. For changing the expiry date of tokens, go inside src/token.php:

 ```shel
 <?php